andreykoch/RepData_PeerAssessment1/PA1_template.md

 ## 288     2355 1.4100629  0.13443396
 ```

-Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)

 ```r
 nsintwd.molten <- melt(nsintwd, id.vars=c("interval"))